 What Else Can You Do After a Dog Bite?

 There are vital steps to take after a canine bite.
 These steps must take place to ensure the health and protection of the victim's legal rights.

 - After being bitten by a dog, minor injury or not, you must seek medical care.
 A severe infection could later make the damage a critical health issue.

 - If the dog bite is not a big deal, it remains crucial to find the canine's owner.
 Tell them their dog just bit you.
 Next, inquire about the dog's shots, especially rabies shots.
 In cases where the dog owner is unknown, animal control and the police may locate the owner.

 - File a police report.
 That way, there is official documentation.

 - If a friend or relative owns the canine in question, a police report may not be necessary.
 But medical documentation will be crucial.
 Also, the injured party can go through the pet owner’s homeowner's insurance to recover damages.
-But this means dealing with an insurance company to obtain financial compensation.
-And this would be for medical and other expenses.
-So that could mean proving economic damages were suffered.
+But obtaining compensation means dealing with an insurance company.
+And this would be for medical and other expenses like economic damages.

 - Do preserve clothing and any other evidence from the dog bite attack.
 Also, never launder the garment.